inverno-io/inverno-mods/inverno-http-client/README.md

 ### HTTP protocol versions

-The HTTP client supports HTTP/1.1, HTTP/2 and HTTP/2 over cleartext (H2C) protocols, the protocol choosed by the endpoint to connects to an HTTP server is resolved from the configuration.
+The HTTP client supports HTTP/1.1, HTTP/2 and HTTP/2 over cleartext (H2C) protocols, the protocol chosen by the endpoint to connects to an HTTP server is resolved from the configuration.

 The `http_protocol_versions` parameter defines the set of HTTP protocol versions that the client considers when negotiating the protocol with the server.
-When supported by both client and server, the HTTP/2 protocol should be always prefered over HTTP/1.1.
+When supported by both client and server, the HTTP/2 protocol should be always preferred over HTTP/1.1.

-When the `tls_enabled` parameter is enabled, protocol negotiation is done through [ALPN][alpn], the client submits the protocols defined in the `http_protocol_versions` parameter, the server then responds with its prefered protocol version and the connection is established or it rejects the connection if it doesn't support any of the protocol versions proposed by the client (e.g. client only provides HTTP/2 whereas the server only supports HTTP/1.1).
+When the `tls_enabled` parameter is enabled, protocol negotiation is done through [ALPN][alpn], the client submits the protocols defined in the `http_protocol_versions` parameter, the server then responds with its preferred protocol version and the connection is established.
+The connection is rejected when the server doesn't support any of the protocol versions proposed by the client (e.g. client only provides HTTP/2 whereas the server only supports HTTP/1.1).

 The following configuration allows to create HTTP endpoints using secured HTTP/2.0 or HTTP/1.1 connections: